Which place is cheaper, Charleston or Atlanta?

 In October, Atlanta usually receives around the same amount of rain as Charleston.
 Atlanta gets 3 inches (77 mm) of rain, while Charleston receives 2.9 inches (74 mm) of rain each month for the autumn.

 The winter brings many poeple to Atlanta as well as Charleston.
+Many travelers come to Atlanta for the museums, the shopping scene, and the cuisine.
 Additionally, many visitors come to Charleston in the winter for the museums, the Christmas ambience, the shopping scene, and the cuisine.

 In January, Atlanta is generally cooler than Charleston.
-Temperatures in Atlanta average around 45°F (7°C), and Charleston stays around 47°F (9°C).
+Daily temperatures in Atlanta average around 45°F (7°C), and Charleston fluctuates around 47°F (9°C).